FrancescaShell/Test/README.md

 ```

 ### Parameters Guide
-To join the program, after inserting your username and password, you can choose:
+To join the program, after inserting your username and password, you are allowed to choose:
 - a **city**, among the European cities listed in the [OpenAQ API](https://api.openaq.org/v1/cities) documentation.
   > Try with some of the most important European cities like Roma, Paris, London, Berlin, Luxembourg, Bristol, Cambridge, Edinburgh, Oxford, Amsterdam, Budapest, Brussels, Oslo, Granada, Stockholm.
 - a **molecule**, from the set of molecules: bc, co, no2, o3, pm10, pm25, so2.<br/>